FrontEndFoxes/curriculum/workshop/mini2.md

 ```
 Now every time you refresh the page, you will have a shiny new dog image! 🎉

-We also want to call the same method every time when 'Next' button is clicked.
-Let's a click handler to this button.
-We can use `v-on` directive or its shortcut `@`
+We also want to call the same method when the 'Next' button is clicked.
+Let's add a click handler to this button.
+We can use the `v-on` directive or its shortcut `@`.
+In the template, edit the "forward" icon `v-btn`:

 ```
 <v-btn icon @click="loadNewDog">